 Drawing on 1 Corinthians 13 (the Bible’s “Love Chapter”) this continues our series on “Jesus-like Love.”
 I number these headings for ease of discussion.
 If you missed it, you can read Part 1 here.

 3. Jesus-like Love Does Not Envy: Envy and jealousy come from comparing and competing.
-We are tempted to behave these ways when we feel unloved and insecure.
+We may behave these ways when we feel unloved and insecure.
 We begrudge others when we are ungrateful to the Lord for all the ways He has blessed us already.
 Envy is the opposite of love and contentment.
 It makes us miserable and blinds us, making it hard for us to think clearly.
 King Jesus spoke the 10th Commandment at Mt.
-Sinai, warning us not to covet our neighbor’s house, or spouse, or servants, or riches, or anything that belongs to our neighbor.1
+Sinai, warning us not to covet our neighbor’s house, spouse, servants, riches, or anything that belongs to our neighbor.1

 Envy distances us from God and other people because we feel gypped.
 Resentment destroys marriages and other relationships because it spoils our enjoyment of the Lord’s goodness to others.
 He commands us, “Rejoice with those who rejoice; mourn with those who mourn.”2 Coveting is a hateful sin and to avoid it we must pray, hope, and work for each other’s success and well-being.